-Temperature: it grows in normal Indian temperatures, 18 to 24 degree Celsius.
+Temperature: it grows in normal temperatures, 18 to 24 degree Celsius.
 Chinese evergreen love high humidity

 It is also called as west Indian jasmine, jungle flame, jungle geranium etc.

-Ixora flower all year round in India and are used in worship and also in Ayurveda as medicine.
+Ixora flower all year round and are used in Ayurveda as medicine.

 Light: It requires bright sunlight.
 Good sunlight helps in developing attractive colors.
 The plant may not bloom if the light is not sufficient.
 However, in the extreme heat of afternoons, it is advisable to shift the potted plant to partial shade.